Memorial Day Parades in the Rochester, NY area

 Anyone can have a parade.
 Only Americans can have a parade to celebrate the greatest political achievements in history: establishing and repeatedly defending a country founded on the principle of individual liberty.
 Memorial Day, which was originally called Decoration Day because it was a day on which the graves of fallen soldiers were decorated, was established in the years after the Civil War to honor those who died in that war.
 Today, it is a day of remembrance of all who have died in this country's service.

-- Village of Brockport's Memorial Day Remembrance and Celebration starts at 9am at High Street Cemetery, then MMH Monument - 10:30 AM - Brockport Area Vets Club; Noon Chicken BBQ., 210 West Ave.
-X
+- Village of Brockport's Memorial Day Remembrance and Celebration starts at 1pm at the Brockport Area Vets Club, 210 West Ave.

 - Auburn, 11:00am, along Genesee Street

 - Avon, 10:00am (starts at the high school) - unverified for 2016 email@example.com.